-Note: Other revenue includes lease revenue based on the "Accounting Standard for Lease Transactions" (ASBJ Statement No. 13, March 30, 2007).
+Notes: 1 Other revenue includes lease revenue based on the "Accounting Standard for Lease Transactions" (ASBJ Statement No. 13, March 30, 2007).

-(2) Information serving as basis for understanding revenue from contracts with customers
+- 2 Effective from the current consolidated fiscal year, the name "cosmetics and drug stores" has been changed to "cosmetic stores." - (2) Information serving as basis for understanding revenue from contracts with customers